 Schools should also have a Seat Belt Wearing Policy with details of how this will be enforced.
 Many coach companies now have a Health & Safety Policy or a Safety Charter so it is advisable to request a copy of this prior to booking a vehicle/s.

 Schools should also have a Seat Belt Policy and details of how this will be enforced.
+Parents might also check that teachers and helpers on school trips are familiar with the seat belt legislation and more importantly how to fit a safety belt onto a child correctly.
 Parents and carers should be aware of this so that they can ensure their child knows the seat belt rules and complies with them.

 A local authority preferred list

 Some schools will say that they must hire from a preferred list of transport companies provided to them by the local authority.
 The school may have been advised by their local authority to use a preferred list but the school is not legally required to.
 It is the legal responsibility of the governing body and head teacher to research and choose the transport operator for school trips – not the local authority.
 The transport companies listed and recommended by a local authority are normally the companies used by them for home to school transport.
 Local authorities rarely background check transport companies to ensure they are legally and safety compliant.

 BUSK carries out background checks for legal and safety compliance and can recommend Benchmark members for this reason.
 If parents and carers checked this out with their local authority they would have to confirm if they make such checks on transport companies.
 If they confirm they do not make the checks, then how can they still recommend your child’s school to use them?
 Schools do not normally double check or question the local authority's instruction, thinking it must be correct.